OctopusDeploy/blog/blog/2022-q3/using-ubuntu-docker-image/index.md

 ## Run as non-root user

-By default the root user is run by default in a Docker container.
+By default the root user is run in a Docker container.
 The root user typically has far more privileges than are required when running a custom application, and so creating a new user without root privileges provides better security.

 The `useradd` command [provides a non-interactive way to create new users](https://manpages.ubuntu.com/manpages/jammy/en/man8/useradd.8.html).
-This is not be be confused with the `adduser` command, which is a [higher level wrapper](https://manpages.ubuntu.com/manpages/jammy/en/man8/adduser.8.html) over `useradd`.
+This is not to be confused with the `adduser` command, which is a [higher level wrapper](https://manpages.ubuntu.com/manpages/jammy/en/man8/adduser.8.html) over `useradd`.

 Once all configuration files have been edited and packages have been installed, we create a new user called `apprunner`: